-In the previous sections we have seen how S. aureus is such an efficient pathogen that still causes serious infections that can be difficult to treat.
+In the previous sections, we have seen how S. aureus is such an efficient pathogen that still causes serious infections that can be difficult to treat.
 The continued fight between antibiotics and the development of resistance means new therapeutic targets and strategies are required.
 To achieve this, a deeper understanding of its complex pathogenesis is needed, although much has been learnt from animal models.

 Invertebrate models